petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 #### 3.4 Kernel headers and development packages

 The driver package uses Dynamic Kernel Module Support (DKMS) to build the amdgpu-dkms module for installed kernels.
-This requires the installation of Linux kernel headers and modules for each kernel.
+This process requires the installation of Linux kernel headers and modules for each kernel.
 These packages are installed automatically with the kernel.
 However, if you use multiple kernel versions or download kernel images without the meta-packages, you might need to install them manually.

 ```bash
 $ sudo apt install "linux-headers-$(uname -r)" "linux-modules-extra-$(uname -r)"